 Impotence

-Additionally, sleep apnea increases the risk of accidents, particularly due to drowsiness while driving, posing a significant safety concern.
+Additionally, sleep apnoea increases the risk of accidents, particularly due to drowsiness while driving, posing a significant safety concern.

-Diagnosing severe sleep apnea involves a comprehensive sleep study, where your breathing and sleep patterns are monitored.
-This assessment can take place in a specialized in-lab study (Polysomnogram) or home sleep study
+Diagnosing severe sleep apnoea involves a comprehensive sleep study, where your breathing and sleep patterns are monitored.
+This assessment can take place in a specialised in-lab study (Polysomnogram) or home sleep study

 Additionally, the doctor will evaluate your throat, neck, and mouth, while reviewing your medical conditions and sleep-related symptoms.
 In some cases, a blood test may be required to rule out underlying conditions like hypothyroidism.

-Untreated sleep apnea can lead to serious health complications.
-However, various effective treatment options are available, customized to each individual's condition and its severity.
-For those with severe sleep apnea, the following treatments are commonly recommended.
+Untreated sleep apnoea can lead to serious health complications.
+However, various effective treatment options are available, customised to each individual's condition and its severity.
+For those with severe sleep apnoea, the following treatments are commonly recommended.

 Lifestyle changes